SooryaGeorge7/Patient-Manager/README.md

 ![File no pattern error](documentation/features/menu-option-a/file-no-pattern-error.png)

-The file number has a specific unque pattern, if user doesnt enter a file number with the correct pattern/format, it will give off this error.
-This error is shown everytime user doesnt enter a file number in the correct pattern at any time the user is required to enter a file number in the program.
+The file number has a specific unique pattern, if user doesn't enter a file number with the correct pattern/format, it will give off this error.
+This error is shown every time user doesn't enter a file number in the correct pattern at any time the user is required to enter a file number in the program.

 ![File no error](documentation/features/menu-option-a/no-file-num.png)

-If you enter a file number in the correct pattern/format, but we dont have this patient's details in the patients sheet , then user is given error message and will return user back to main page inorder for them to add the patient details of that specific file number.
+If you enter a file number in the correct pattern/format, but we don't have this patient's details in the patients sheet , then user is given error message and will return user back to main page in order for them to add the patient details of that specific file number.

 ![Patient Details](documentation/features/menu-option-a/view-patient-details.png)

-If user does enter a valid file number and it is stored in Patient's sheet in gspread, The program exports/ returns the patient's details connected to that specific file number.The user then is returned back to the main menu to be able to choose an option again.
+If user does enter a valid file number and it is stored in Patient's sheet in gspread, The program exports/ returns the patient's details connected to that specific file number.
+The user then is returned back to the main menu to be able to choose an option again.

 * MENU OPTION B

 ![Add patients process](documentation/features/menu-option-b/add-patient-details.png)

 To add patients, user is asked to enter patient's name, surname, birthday, email and file number.
-If added succesfully, user is returned to the main menu.
+If added successfully, user is returned to the main menu.

 ![Date format error](documentation/features/menu-option-b/date-format-error.png)